"I have a new philosophy. I’m only going to dread one thing at a time."

 “Usually people only say that when the answer is obvious.”

 “What if I give you three clues?” he bargained.
 Just tell me your goddamn name, I wanted to reply, but I didn’t.
 I was too exhausted and annoyed to even argue.
 He seemed to take my silence as acceptance.
-“I was a year below you at Carver High, am apparently your neighbor - though I don’t know how I never noticed before - and was the guy who switched places with one of the cheerleaders at last year’s homecoming game.”
+“I was a year below you at Carver High, have been your neighbor for… how long, now?
+And I was the guy who switched places with one of the cheerleaders at last year’s homecoming game.”

 “That was me,” he confirmed.

 “Kudos to you, Sebastian Reynolds.”
-I remembered him now.
+I remembering his name now.

 Sebastian grinned, either missing or ignoring the disdain in my voice.
 “You didn’t even need the three guesses.
 That’s what I like to call making an impression.”